Rolling over vs. retaining an employer retirement plan

 - Leave your plan in place.
 If you're not ready to make the decision, staying put is an option.
 You can always choose to roll over into an IRA or another employer plan later.
 Just be aware of any possible restrictions or downsides to retaining your 401(k) plan.
 How much access to the plan administrator will you have as a nonemployee?
 Are there maintenance fees involved?
 You won't pay taxes on the 401(k) while it remains invested, but as a former employee, you can no longer make contributions to the plan.
 And if your balance is under $5,000, your employer can distribute it without your consent, so you'll want to have a plan in place.

 Choosing a rollover IRA can potentially bring you many benefits: reduced costs, consolidation, a wider range of investment options, and tax advantages.
 But you should keep some particulars in mind as you weigh the decision.

 Make sure you understand the fees you're paying on your 401(k).
 Many people don't consider this when they first enroll.
 But now's the time to dig in and find out if your money could be working harder for you.
 Talk to your plan administrator, or review the plan documents, and make sure you're looking at overall fees—including administrative and investment fees—when you compare your options.

 "If your plan was great and its fees are rock bottom, then maybe you would choose to stay," says Vanguard Senior Investment Analyst Hank Lobel.
 But it's better to base your decision on information rather than inertia.

-A difference of, say, half a percentage point, even 1%, may seem insignificant.
+A difference of, say, half a percentage point, or even 1%, may seem insignificant.
 But over the years that difference can add up to tens of thousands of dollars in potential savings growth.
-As an individual investor with an IRA, you’ll pay fund fees and transaction fees, but if you shop around, you can likely find an option with lower overall costs than your 401(k).
+As an individual investor with an IRA, you'll pay fund fees and transaction fees, but if you shop around, you can likely find an option with lower overall costs than your 401(k).